ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/CLI_discovery.md

 ![start](cli_discovery/start.png) ![stop](cli_discovery/stop.png)

-The timing of the network discovery snapshots can be automated in **Settings --> Discovery & Snapshots --> Snapshot Retention** to collect data in periodic intervals or at a specific time.
-It is recommended to do a network discovery at least once a day to record all network changes.
+You may configure **Settings --> Discovery & Snapshots --> Snapshot Retention --> Create Snapshots Periodically** to automatically run a network discovery in periodic intervals or at a specific time.
+We recommended doing a network discovery at least once a day in order to capture any network changes.

 ## Connectivity Report